Last updated August 26, 2022

-Cars need to be serviced from time to time.
-Keeping a record of every service in your service book shows that the car was serviced in line with any manufacturer recommendations.
+Cars need should to be serviced every 12,000 miles, or once every 12 months - whichever comes first.
+Keeping a record of every service in your car’s service history book will shows that the vehicle was has been serviced in line with any manufacturer recommendations.

 Some manufacturers and certain specific car models might have a reputation for unreliability and can lose value faster as a result.

 A standard warranty of three years is good, but some manufacturers now offer warranties as long as seven years, which is a real bonus when it comes to selling your car.

 If your car has a good MPG rating, then its value shouldn’t depreciate as rapidly.